If you start using computers with Windows, you are likely to use the term folder.

 Now let me tell you something that may surprise you.
 A directory does NOT really keep files inside it.
 Directory is a ‘special file’ that knows where (the content of) a file is stored in the memory (through inode).

-If you want to learn more on it, my article on hard links should help you.
+If you want to learn more about it, my article on hard links should help you.

 When the operating systems started using graphical elements, I think some terms were changed accordingly and directory-folder was one of them.